OrlandoDevs/cache-purger/README.md

 ## Configuring

-Before running this project you know need to create a `config.json` file within the root.
+Before running this project you need to create a `config.json` file within the root.
 Feel free to copy and paste the `sample.config.json` before proceeding.
-Every field within `config.json` you will need to fill out.
+You'll need to fill out every field within `config.json`.

 Below is an example of what your `config.json` file should look like: